MeNicefellow/DrNiceFellow-s_Chat_WebUI/README.md

-# DrNiceFellow's Chat WebUI
+# DrNiceFellow's Virtual Assistant System

 ![Screenshot](/assets/screenshot.png)

-This is a chat WebUI developed by Dr. Nicefellow.
-It is designed to provide a user-friendly interface for interacting with a chatbot.
-The backend engine is powered by OpenAI API, and the backend LLM should support chat template.
-It is tested with OpenAI API extension of text-generation-web-ui.
+This is a virtual assistant platform developed by Dr. Nicefellow.
+It provides a user-friendly interface for interacting with an AI assistant that can execute various tasks beyond simple chatting.
+Powered by OpenAI API and designed for seamless tool integration, this system supports functions such as Python code execution, web searches, event management, and Retrieval-Augmented Generation (RAG).

 ## Features

 - User-friendly chat interface
 - Backend engine powered by OpenAI API
+- Multi-tool support, including:
+  - Python interpreter for code execution
+  - Search engine for real-time data retrieval
-- Tool usage support for Python interpreter and search engine
+  - Calendar management for events and reminders
-- RAG (Retrieval-Augmented Generation) support
+- RAG (Retrieval-Augmented Generation) for context-aware and persistent conversations
+- PostgreSQL integration for saving important chat data and enabling future retrieval
-- Calendar integration with event management and reminders
+- Automatic calendar updates and reminders

 ## Calendar Features

-- Set up events: The assistant can create new calendar events based on user requests.
+- Create events: The assistant can create new calendar events based on user requests.
-- Reminders: The system can remind users of upcoming events.
+- Event reminders: It can remind users of upcoming events.
-- Display upcoming events: The web interface shows events for the next 7 days.
+- View upcoming events: Displays events for the next 7 days.
-- Update calendar: The calendar automatically refreshes after each chat interaction.
+- Auto-refresh: The calendar updates automatically after each chat interaction.

 ## Requirements